 communications market," said Stephen Elop, Nokia president/CEO.

-in October 2009 when it filed a patent-infringement lawsuit
+the fight in October 2009 when it filed a patent-infringement lawsuit

 against Apple in Federal District Court in Delaware, contending all iPhones,